Krk Island Croatia: Road trip route, sights & insider tips (2026)

 What equipment do I need for automotive content?

-Minimum: Camera with wide-angle lens (16-35mm), drone (DJI Mini 5 Pro), gimbal for video.
-I also use the Sony A7 IV with the 16-35mm GM and the DJI Action 6 Pro for indoor POV shots.
+Minimum: Camera with wide-angle lens (16-35mm), drone under 249 grams, and gimbal for video.
+I personally use the Sony A7 IV plus 16-35mm and 70-200mm as well as the DJI Mini 5 Pro for aerial photography.

 Is Krk a good drone destination?